JnnyAdah/ASSIGNMENT/JnnyAdah.md

 ## 🚀 About Me
-Give you an overview of what has been learnt so far in zuri training
+Gives you an overview of what has been learnt so far in zuri training

 ## Requirements